AntonC9018/hopper.cs/devlog.md

 Implemented code generation for instance fields and instance handlers.
 This was the solution, since instance handlers can capture any data.

+### Fixes

+Changed around the pool implementation (it used to work with decks, now it is a simple less than pool).

+Fixed some more stuff.

+Now code generation needs to be adjusted to work dynamically with mods.
+1. Take a project and a root namespace name.
+In case of Core, it should take the project path,